zoot101/snapraid-daily/README.md

 This step is also skipped if **\--scrub-only** is active.

-## Step 6 - Run Scrub to Check for Silent Corruption
+## Step 7 - Run Scrub to Check for Silent Corruption

 Runs Scrub using the **scrub_percent** & **scrub_age** input parameters
-specified in the config file snapraid-daily.conf The start-time and finish time are computed such that is can be added to the email.
+specified in the config file **snapraid-daily.conf**.
+The start-time and finish time are computed such that is can be added to the email.

-Before the scrub is carried out, **Step 3** above is repeated whereby the array is checked for changes since the last sync.
+Before the scrub is carried out, the array is once again checked for changes since the last sync so the scrub can correctly run.

 In the default setup, where the **-c, --scrub-only** option is not used, this check should not find any changes since a sync was carried out moments ago.
 Howvever when one is using the **-c, --scrub-only** option this may not be the case.

-This is required as **snapraid** will exit with an error during a scrub if it finds files that have been modified and not synced.
+This is required as **SnapRAID** will exit with an error during a scrub if it finds files that have been modified and not synced.

 In this case, the script will exit and the user will be notified